-To help us in tasking and deploying compliance officers, and investigating allegations of non-compliance and illegal activity, we depend on information and intelligence from taxi and private hire drivers.
+To help us in tasking and deploying operations officers, and investigating allegations of non-compliance and illegal activity, we depend on information and intelligence from taxi and private hire drivers.
 We are grateful for all information received.

 There are many types of reports we find useful.
 These include:

 - Unlicensed drivers or vehicles being allocated a booking by an operator

 - Accessibility complaint including refusal to pick up an assistance dog or wheelchair

 - Misuse of the words taxi or cab in private hire advertising (Section 31 offence)

 - Poor vehicle condition (including as a result of a road traffic incident)

 - Smoking or vaping in a licensed vehicle